Buttys/YGOCore/README.md

 ===================
 YGOCore is a duel server for the popular game YGOPro written in C#.

-## Beta Details ##
+## Details ##

-The main goal of this project is to lower the entry level for new and experienced programmers.

-The server now runs on windows and linux systems when compiled with mono and supplyed with the native ocgcore.dll/so for that system.
+The server runs on windows and linux systems when compiled with mono and supplyed with the native ocgcore.dll/so for that system.

 A sample client to work with the server can be found here: https://github.com/Buttys/ygopro